Auskerry: Wildlife

 Auskerry is designated a Special Protection Area due to its importance as a nesting area for Arctic tern and European storm petrel; 4.2% of the breeding population of European storm petrels in Great Britain nest on the island.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant breeding populations of seabirds.